Last updated: ET

 Official taxis are generally reliable.

-Yellow, three-wheeled Coco taxis are unsafe.
-You should avoid them.
+Three-wheeled yellow Coco taxis are unsafe.

 We do not make assessments on the compliance of foreign domestic airlines with international safety standards.